jansanw/screenshoteer/README.md

 -h help
 --url web page url
 --proxy use a proxy
---emulate - emulate web device example: --emulate "iPhone 6"
+--emulate - emulate web device example: --emulate "Huawei Meta 40"
 --fullpage - can be true or false.
 It will take screenshot of entire web page if is true.
 True is the default parameter.
 --pdf - generate additional pdf
 --w - width of the Web Page in px